Full Clinician and Staff Bios

 Julie Tucker, M.A., LMFT

-Julie Tucker is a therapist at the Center for Developing Minds providing counseling for families and children, adolescents, and young adults, between the ages of 5 to 26, and their caregivers.
+Julie Tucker is a therapist at Center for Developing Minds providing counseling for families and children, adolescents, and young adults, between the ages of 5 to 26, and their caregivers.
 She is experienced in helping with anxiety, depression, parent-child relationship issues, social struggles and behavioral challenges.
 Her training is in cognitive behavioral therapy, attachment based and play therapies, and she takes a holistic approach to build skills, help people get unstuck, and strengthen resilience.

 Passionate about experiential learning, Julie often incorporates movement, story, play, expressive arts, and mindfulness in the structure of her practical skill sessions.
 She is currently developing the CDM’s first horticultural therapy (gardening) group.